kermitt2/biblio-glutton/Readme.md

 * optionally, but recommended, the Unpaywall dataset to get Open Access links aggregated with the bibliographical metadata, see [here](http://unpaywall.org/products/snapshot) to get the latest database snapshot.

-* optionally, usually not required, for getting ISTEX identifier informations, you need to build the ISTEX ID mapping, see below.
+* optionally, usually not required, for getting ISTEX identifier information, you need to build the ISTEX ID mapping, see below.

-The bibliographical matching service uses a combination of high performance embedded databases (LMDB), for fast look-up and cache, and Elasticsearch for blocking via text-based search.
+The bibliographical matching service uses a combination of high-performance embedded databases (LMDB), for fast look-up and cache, and Elasticsearch for blocking via text-based search.
 As Elasticsearch is much slower than embedded databases, it is used only when absolutely required.

-The databases and elasticsearch index must first be built from the resource files.
-The full service needs around 300 GB of space for building these index and it is highly recommended to use SSD for best performance.
+The databases and Elasticsearch index must first be built from the resource files.
+The full service needs around 300 GB of space for building this index and it is highly recommended to use SSD for best performance.

 ### Build the embedded LMDB databases